Establishing a fishery co-management model for Akrotiri Peninsula

 Blue Marine Foundation

-The marine ecosystem of Akrotiri in Limassol is one of the most pristine and valuable marine areas of Cyprus and the Mediterranean Sea.
-Located in south Cyprus, the marine environment has a complex coastal and marine habitat assemblage; ranging from sea cliffs to sand dunes and mosaics of seagrass beds, rocky reefs and sand corridors.
+The marine ecosystem of Akrotiri Peninsula in Limassol is renowned for being one of the most pristine and valuable marine areas of Cyprus.
+Since 2015, it has been designated as a Special Area of Conservation.
+The remote marine environment of Akrotiri encompasses a rich mosaic of coastal and marine habitats, showcasing a remarkable diversity that ranges from sea cliffs and sand dunes to underwater seagrass beds, rocky reefs, and interconnected sand corridors.

-- Collect baseline ecological data using visual census surveys and standardized protocols;
+- Collection of baseline ecological data using visual census surveys and standardized protocols.

-- Establish data loggers, permanent Posidonia oceanica stations, and monitor using the PREI index;
+- Establishment of data loggers and permanent Posidonia oceanica stations, monitoring using the PREI index.

-- Utilize semi-structured interviews and Local Ecological Knowledge to understand perceptions, knowledge, motivations, and spatio-temporal changes of fishery resources;
+- Utilization of semi-structured interviews and Local Ecological Knowledge to understand changes in fishery resources throughout the years at the area of interest.

 - Formulation of a consortium of stakeholders (committee) including local key stakeholders, scientists, conservationists, and local users of the area of interest, partnership-building, and collaboration.